confluentinc/cp-ansible/docs/VARIABLES.md

 ### certificate_authority_expiration_days

-Number of days from certificate authority creation to expiration.
-Set for all components of Confluent Platform.
+Set this variable to customize expiration days for certificate authority.
+Applies for all components of Confluent Platform.

 Default:  365